bvm-org/bvm/docs/bvm.md

 The current example implementation is written in JavaScript and is available to run both in web-browsers and under NodeJS.
-This implementation is currently a little over 5k lines-of-code, including comments and white-space, and minimises to just 60kB.
+This implementation is currently a little over 5k lines-of-code, including comments and white-space, and minimises to just 60kB (including assembly parser).
 Whilst lines-of-code is by no means a convincing metric, hopefully it suggests that the design is not particularly complex, and that implementations of the BVM in other languages should be possible without excessive engineering effort.
 There is also substantial potential for optimisations.

 Ultimately, I hope to see the BVM implemented directly within web browsers, thus offering the greatest performance possible and a much